The white devaraja and the black abdi in Penang

 of Prince of Wales Island, 1 May 1791

 In the Hijri year 1205 of our Prophet, in the year Dal Akhir, on the 26th day of the month of Saʿbān, on the day of Ahad.
-Whereas, on this date, this writing sheweth, that the Governor of Pulau Pinang, Wakil of of the English Company, concluded peace and friendship with his Highness, Yam Pertuan of Queda, and all his great officers and rakyats of the two countries, to live in peace by sea and land, to continue as long as the sun and moon give light, the articles of agreement are:-
+Whereas, on this date, this writing sheweth, that the Governor of Pulau Pinang, Wakil of of the English Company, concluded peace and friendship with his Highness, Yam Pertuan of Quedah, and all his great officers and rakyats of the two countries, to live in peace by sea and land, to continue as long as the sun and moon give light, the articles of agreement are:-

-- His Highness, Yam Pertuan, agrees, that all kind of provisions wanted for Pulau Pinang, the ships of war, and the Company's ships, may be bought at Queda, without impediment or being subject to any duty.
+- His Highness, Yam Pertuan, agrees, that all kind of provisions wanted for Pulau Pinang, the ships of war, and the Company's ships, may be bought at Quedah, without impediment or being subject to any duty.

 - The Yam Pertuan will not allow Europeans of any other nation to settle in any part of this country.